 The Circus in Winter was a finalist for three book contests: the Story Prize, the Great Lakes Book Award, and the GLCA New Writer Award.
 It was a Barnes & Noble “Discover” selection, an “Original Voices” pick at Borders, and a Best Book of 2004 on Amazon.com.
 Circus has been translated into both German and Czech.
 Her fiction and nonfiction have been broadcast on NPR’s ” Selected Shorts” and “Studio 360.”

 Strange but true: The Circus in Winter was the solution to the New York Times Magazine acrostic puzzle in February 2005.

-Cathy has been the recipient of a Tennessee Williams Scholarship from the Sewanee Writers’ Conference, a Bush Artist Fellowship, a New Jersey Arts Council Grant, and other university research grants.
+Cathy has been the recipient of a Beatrice, Benjamin and Richard Bader Fellowship in the Visual Arts of the Theatre from Harvard University’s Houghton Library, a Tennessee Williams Scholarship from the Sewanee Writers’ Conference, a Bush Artist Fellowship, a New Jersey Arts Council Grant, and other university research grants.
 She’s held teaching positions at Minnesota State University-Mankato, The College of New Jersey, and the University of Pittsburgh.

 Currently, she lives in Muncie, Indiana and teaches at Ball State University, where she’s currently serving as the Acting Chair of the Department of English.